maths/moodle-qtype_stack/doc/en/Authoring/Authoring_quick_start.md

 - Forgotten to include the constant of integration.
 - Differentiated the outer function, instead of integrating.

-Of course, these are things which students are likley to do with any integration question.
+These are things which students are likley to do with any integration question.
 Indeed, through force of habit students have been known to differentiate by mistake and still add a constant of integration!
 Also, there are mistakes students have made which are much more specific to this particular question:

 - Forgetting to use substitution and hence not dividing by \(p\), and effectively integrating \( \int r(px+q)^n \mathrm{d}x \rightarrow \frac{r}{n+1}(px+q)^{n+1}+c \).
 - having difficulties in increasing a negative number (in this case \(-3\) by one).
 In our example \( \int \frac{5}{(3x - 2)^3} \mathrm{d}x \rightarrow \frac{5}{3}\frac{1}{(3x - 2)^4}+c\).